-Are you starting to look for rent to own houses in Southern California and Central Ohio?
+Are you starting to look for rent to own houses in Ohio and California?

 Rent to own homes (also called lease option or lease purchase) has become a popular way of getting into a house when your financial situation has thrown your house hunt for a curve.

 But, you may have heard of some of the scams out there that have left lots of honest people out thousands of dollars instead of in a home of their dreams.
 Some recent tenant deposit taking schemes, mainly from predators using websites like Craigslist (which is a very legitimate website to find great rent to own houses) have made it into the news and has many would be rent to own tenant buyers nervous about whether or not the house they’re looking at is also a “scam”.

 Rent to Own Home Scams in Ohio and California – How to Avoid Scams That Are Out There